Jeju Naval Base controversy

-Background & rationale
+Background and rationale

 The plan was first announced in 1993 during the Kim Young Sam presidency.
 During the Roh Moo-hyun presidency, the southwestern villages of Hwasun and Wimi were considered potential sites of construction.
 In 2007, Gangjeong village, located on the southern coast of Jeju Island, was designated as the official site.
 Two days after former village chief Yoon Tae-Jun announced his approval for the naval base construction on April 24, 2007, a vote was held on April 26, 2007, during which only 87 of the over 1,000 eligible voters were present.
 Ignoring local voting protocol, the motion was passed based on clapping.

 The base was chosen for its strategic forward location that could provide rapid response to any type of activity in the neighboring seas shared with China and Japan, along with protecting the vital Korean shipping lanes through which 99% of Korean exports and all oil imports flow.
 A 2012 editorial in The Dong-a Ilbo, made the case for the base in the context of maritime disputes with China over claims to the Socotra Rock, which South Korea claims lies within its exclusive economic zone: "... the planned naval base on Jeju Island is a must ...
 If disputes arise over Ieo [i.e. the Socotra Rock], the South Korean Navy should respond to them."
 The editorial noted that naval response time to the Socotra Rock from the base in Busan is 23 hours versus eight hours from Jeju and went on to observe: "The naval base is also essential to protecting the Jeju sea route, where more than 90 percent of inbound and outbound maritime freight passes."
 Jeju provincial council representative, Park Weon-cheol, discussed how the naval base can be potentially used as an aircraft carrier base.

 According to South Korean defense officials, the base is a multipurpose joint civilian-military project and will not allow permanent stationing of American or other foreign naval vessels.
 In 2011, South Korea's then-deputy chief of naval operations, Rear Admiral Koo Ok-hyoe, indicated that the base "is meant to deter North Korea, not China" and will not host a US missile defense system.
 In 2013, the South Korean government denied reports that it plans to participate in the US missile defense program but this does not include South Korean guided missile destroyers equipped with the US-made Aegis Combat System, which will be based in Jeju.
 (Note: The Aegis Combat System is distinct from the Aegis Ballistic Missile Defense (BMD) system, the naval component of the US Missile Defense Agency's (MDA) Ballistic Missile Defense System.
 According to the MDA, Japan is the only foreign country to have purchased or deployed the Aegis BMD.)